pnngocdoan/project1/README.md

 Submitted by: **Ngoc Doan**

-This web app: **At college S, there are many interesting interdisciplinary courses, let's find out which courses are popular!**
+This web app: **At college S with 400 students, there are many interesting interdisciplinary courses, let's find out which courses are popular!**

-Time spent: **X** hours spent in total
+Time spent: **5** hours spent in total

 ## Required Features